VeeraVasanti26/VeeraVasanti26/README.md

   <img src="https://img.shields.io/badge/Attention_Model-6A1B9A?style=for-the-badge"/>
 </p>

-- Character-level Seq2Seq model with attention
+ -Implemented a BiLSTM Seq2Seq model with Bahdanau Attention for Sanskrit translation.
-- Real-time interactive translation interface
+ – Attained 99.60% validation accuracy and a BLEU score of 0.68 on test corpora.
+ – Applied optimized tokenization and hyperparameter tuning, improving translation fluency.

 ---